agentrickard/workbench_access/README.txt

 ----
 5.2   Viewing assigned content

-Workbench Access provides a tab on the user account page, labelled Content.
+When Workbench Access is installed without Workbench, , it provides a tab on the user account page, labeled Content.
 This page shows a list of all content assigned to the user's editorial sections.

+When Workbench Access and Workbench are both enabled, you can find this same functionality in Workbench -> My Content -> All Recent Content.

 This table may be sorted and searched to help editors find content quickly.